CrypticSignal/video-quality-metrics/README.md

 2. `pip install -r requirements.txt --upgrade`
 3. FFmpeg and FFprobe installed and in your PATH (or in the same directory as this program).
 Your build of FFmpeg must have v2.1.1 (or above) of the `libvmaf` filter.
 FFmpeg must also be built with support for the encoders you wish you test.

-You can check which encoders your build of FFmpeg supports by running `ffmpeg -buildconf` in the terminal.

-If `--enable-libvmaf` is not printed when running `ffmpeg -buildconf`, your build of FFmpeg is not sufficient as VQM needs the `libvmaf` filter.
+You can check which encoders your build of FFmpeg supports by running `ffmpeg -buildconf -hide_banner` in the terminal.
+If `--enable-libvmaf` is not printed, your build of FFmpeg is not sufficient as VQM needs the `libvmaf` filter.

 # FFmpeg Builds
 For convenience, below are links to FFmpeg builds that support the `libvmaf` filter.